 In short, inflatable kayaks are just plain fun to use on lakes and ponds.

-Moreover, inflatable kayaks don’t require fancy auto roof racks or two strong backs to transport, like hard shell kayaks and canoes need for transport.
+Inflatable kayaks also don’t require fancy auto roof racks or two strong backs to transport, like hard shell kayaks and canoes need for transport.
 For an inflatable kayak, just deflate it, roll it up and toss it in the trunk of your car or a forgotten nook or cranny of your RV.
 Done.

 Oh, and other huge selling point that makes inflatable kayaks for lake paddling so popular.
 They are inexpensive, much less expensive than canoes or hard shell kayaks.